Anushka Sharma, Virat Kohli welcome baby girl | Entertainment

-Actor-producer Anushka Sharma and cricketer husband Virat Kohli became parents to a baby girl on Monday.
+Actor-producer Anushka Sharma and cricketer husband Virat Kohli on Monday announced the arrival of their first child, a baby girl.

 ''We are thrilled to share with you that we have been blessed with a baby girl this afternoon.
 We thank you all for your love, prayers and good wishes. ''Anushka and the baby are both healthy and we are feeling beyond blessed to start this new chapter of our lives.
 We hope that you can respect our privacy at this time.
 Love, Virat,'' Kohli said in a statement.